rainiera/weeblytrial/README.md

     and adherence to convention
-    [X] refactor the HTML and PHP into templates and functions to make it more modular [X] vertical divider between ELEMENTS tiles in the sidebar [] make the SITE GRID button under SETTINGS toggle [] jQuery to add a new page button if there is text in the s-add-page-button input box and the user clicks on that tile
+    [X] refactor the HTML and PHP into templates and functions to make it more modular [X] vertical divider between ELEMENTS tiles in the sidebar [x] remove input box borders
-    [] remove input box borders
-    [] create login page for users
+    [] jQuery to show the edit and delete buttons in the button containers [] make the SITE GRID button under SETTINGS toggle [] create login page for users

 ###Backend bugs/to-do